 Our project model

-The Three2Six Refugee Children’s Education Project provides an afternoon bridging education programme for hundreds of refugee children.
-Three host school communities make their school facilities available to Three2Six each afternoon from 3pm to 6pm, after their day students have finished classes.
+Between 2008 and 2022, the Three2Six Refugee Children’s Education Project operated as an afternoon bridging education programme, for refugee and migrant children unable to access state schooling.
+Three host school communities (Sacred Heart College, Observatory Girls’ Primary School and Holy Family College) made their facilities available to Three2Six each afternoon from 3pm to 6pm, after their day students finished classes.
 This is where the project takes its name: Three2Six.

-The project offers Maths, English and Life Skills classes to prepare children to move into government schools.
-It employs refugee teachers, providing them with employment, assistance to have their home qualifications recognised, experience with the South African curriculum and where necessary supporting them with further study to obtain South African teaching qualifications and therefore increasing their employability.
+The project employs refugee teachers, providing them with employment, assistance to have their home qualifications recognised, experience with the South African curriculum and where necessary supporting them with further study to obtain South African teaching qualifications and therefore increasing their employability.